rramnauth2220/cpsc-531-supercollider/README.md

 ```

 The algorithm for each method is straighforward and isn't inherently "creative".
 However, the process of measuring the relative distances (aka steps) between the input beat in the originating pattern is essential.
-Knowing the relative distances makes the transformations easier because a transformation will first apply the "transformation" (e.g., inversion, shift, shuffle) to the array of relative distances before traversing the pattern array according to the new set of distances.
+Knowing the relative distances makes the transformations easier because a transformation method will first apply the transformation (e.g., inversion, shift, shuffle) to the array of relative distances before traversing the pattern array according to the new set of distances.
 This simplifies the code's logic because only one line per method needs to change to reflect the new transformation.
 For example:

 ```cpp
 /* in ~invert */ var distances = ~getDistance.value(seq, pattern) * -1;